Collective quantum phase slips in multiple nanowire junctions: Collective quantum phase slips in the phase-slip flux qubit

-From Eq.~(\ref{eq:ratelimit}), instead of using a single junction, we can use multiple phase-slip junctions to achieve a large effective phase-slip rate $ E_{\mathrm{eff}}$, although each junction may have a small phase-slip rate $ E_{S}$ but both the disorders and the length are within the allowed range for the phase slips to occur.
-Indeed, a single junction may not exhibit appreciable phase slips when its phase-slip rate is small, but our result reveals that multiple junctions can collectively do.
-Therefore, the multiple-junction setup can not only achieve a large effective phase-slip rate to demonstrate appreciable phase slips, but also make the materials with weak phase slips usable in superconducting quantum circuits.
+Instead of using a single junction, we can use multiple phase-slip junctions that allows for example asymmetric configurations to achieve a large effective phase-slip rate $E_{\mathrm{eff}}$ under certain parameters according to Eq.~(\ref{eq:effective_tunneling}) as demonstrated above, although each junction may have a small phase-slip rate $E_{s}$.
+Both the disorders and the length are within the allowed range for the phase slips to occur.
+Indeed, a single junction may not exhibit an appreciable phase slip when its phase-slip rate is small, but our result reveals that a large phase slip can be achieved by multiple junctions acting collectively.
+Therefore, the multiple-junction setup not only can achieve a large effective phase-slip rate to demonstrate appreciable phase slips, but also could enable the use of materials with weak phase slips in superconducting quantum circuits.